DevNambi/blog-drafts/9904 - Data Science and Engineering Links.md

 <li><a href="http://t.co/4r4kg9Se" time_added="1355764588" tags="big data">BigDataClub: Top CEOs Share how Big Data Is Transforming Our Health, Wealth</a></li>
 <li><a href="http://t.co/ZwccJAoT" time_added="1355541207" tags="academia,big data,data science,hn">sqlbelle: Top story: Organizational Imperatives in the Era of Big Data - Ja</a></li>
 <li><a href="http://www.slideshare.net/pskomoroch/developing-data-products" time_added="1358378840" tags="data science">Developing Data Products</a></li>

+"So you're telling me that the most highly paid people in an organisation can only process information as complex as a traffic light?" - @ballantine70